alvaroinckot/alvaroinckot.github.io/_posts/2025-05-19-hacking-moleculer-and-building-pylecular-ml-microservices.markdown.markdown

 I wasn’t trying to solve every problem.
 I just wanted to connect what I already knew and see how far I could push it.

 Moleculer’s core concept is clean and effective: services register actions, and those actions can be called across the system via a central broker.
-No HTTP routes, no external APIs—just names and messages.
+No HTTP routes, no external APIs, just names and messages.

 Like this: